vishal-git/dotfiles/README.md

 	- I use `tmux` customized three-pane set-up.
 See line 132.
 	- I use **Vivaldi** brower, which is set on line 137.
 	- I use **catpuccin-mocha** prompt theme on **oh-my-posh** prompt.
 It's enables on line 140.
+	- I have created a bash script called `ginit` to initialize a local repo and push to the remote repo.
 * `.bash_aliases`
 	- Notes:
 	- All my "ls" aliases are set to `exa`.
 See lines 7-9.